NathanAhlstrom/nathanahlstrom.github.io/_drafts/2016-05-04-APQC-KM-Conference-Overview.md

 - Enterprise Social Creating Business Value Through Finding People | Medtronic

-On Friday morning I was presenting the information on Finding People, unfortunately after presenting I had to dash off to catch a flight.
+On Friday morning I was presenting the information on Finding People, unfortunately after presenting I had to dash off to catch a flight, so I was unable to attend any other sessions.